michaelbrewer/aws-lambda-events/docs/lex-v2.md

 # Amazon Lex V2

-Event-driven, synchronous invocation.
+Event-driven and synchronous invocation.
 Amazon Lex V2 uses one Lambda function per bot alias per language instead of one Lambda function for each intent.
 To use an individual function for each intent, the Lambda function router section provides a function that you can use.

-## Input
+## Request

-### Lex V2 input schema
+### Lex V2 requst schema

 Event fields notes: